 Ways to comfort a dying rabbit.

-After you’re sure that your rabbit is really dying and there’s nothing anyone can do, here are the steps to make sure that your rabbits would die comfortably:
+After you’re sure that your rabbit is really dying and there’s nothing anyone can do, here are the steps to make sure that your rabbit dies comfortably:

 1. Provide pain medications.

-The first step to making sure that you’re pet would die comfortably should be to make sure that their pain is managed.
-Ask your veterinarian for some pain medications to ensure that your rabbit would pass away without feeling pain.
+The first step to making sure that your pet dies comfortably should be to make sure that their pain is managed.
+Ask your veterinarian for some pain medications to ensure that your rabbit passes away without feeling any pain.

 Signs that your rabbit is in a lot of pain:

 Drugs like Buprenorphine could be used as a pain medication to help manage your rabbit’s pain.